Free Online Legal Resources

 The bottom tier is made up various trial courts.
 They include family courts, district courts, and city courts.
 It also includes the Supreme Court, which hears cases outside the authority of the lower courts.
 The Supreme Court's authority inside New York City encompasses civil cases involving higher dollar amounts; criminal felony cases; and divorce, separation, and annulment proceedings.
 Outside New York City, criminal matters are heard by county courts.

 The middle tier includes the state's intermediate appellate courts.
 The primary court in this tier is the Appellate Terms of the Supreme Court in the First and Second Departments.
 In addition, county courts also have an appellate function, hearing appeals of decision in city courts and town and village courts.

 The top tier is the Court of Appeals, which hears appeals from the intermediate appellate courts, and in some instances from the trial courts.

-When faced with a legal issue, contacting an experienced attorney is always the best bet.
-At LawInfo you can search for a skilled, Lead Counsel Rated New York attorney by location and by practice area.
-We have New York attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.
+When faced with a legal issue, contacting an attorney early in the process to protect your rights and options.
+At LawInfo you can search for a skilled, Lead Counsel Rated New York attorney by location and by practice area to ensure you find the right attorney.